jamesgraham0/CPSC-210-Project-Menu/README.md

 ## **User Stories**

-- As a user, I want to be able to add my name to a list of recommended names.
+- As a user, I want to be able to add my name to a list of character names.
 - As a user, I want to be able to select a color for my character.
 - As a user, I want to be able to select the difficulty of level.
-- As a user, I want to be able to skip levels that I've already completed under that name.
+- As a user, I want to be able to access a short "how to play" explanation.